shinganEuler/vscode-chatgpt-translate/README.md

 If your direct access to the OpenAI API is blocked, you can set a custom OpenAI API url to use.
 The default value is `https://api.openai.com/v1/chat/completions`.

+### `chatgpt-translate.azure-key`

+To use this extension, you need to create a Azure account.
+Then, you need to create a openai key and set it to the `chatgpt-translate.azure-key` setting.

+### `azure-openai-full-url`

+Your custom Azure OpenAI API url.
+You azure openai url is like "https://YOUR_ENDPOINT_NAME.openai.azure.com/openai/deployments/YOUR_DEPLOYMENT_NAME/completions?api-version=2022-12-01".

+### `chatgpt-translate.api-platform`

+The api platform you want to use.
+You can use openai or azure-openai.

 ## Release Notes

+### 0.0.14

+support azure openai api

 ### 0.0.1